 Higher education social media managers operated in crisis mode for at least half of this year.
 It was—yes, I'm going to say it—unprecedented.
 It also highlighted, for better or worse, the essential role of social media in campus communications.

-In the second volume of our new book Fundamentals of Social Media Strategy: A Guide for College Campuses, I’ve dedicated a chapter to crisis communication, both short-term and ongoing crises.
+Chapter 14 of Fundamentals of Social Media Strategy: A Guide for College Campuses is dedicated to crisis communication, both short-term and ongoing crises.
 In addition, Krista Boniface and Erin Supinka authored a chapter on wellness and support to promote the importance of time off and support for a social media manager's mental health during an ongoing crisis.
-But you’ll have to wait for the book to read that chapter.

 But, back to crisis mode.
 There are two types of work in a crisis: posting and monitoring (as Tony Dobies described).
 Those types of work occur within five phases: discovery, publishing, engaging, listening, and reporting.
 Many of these phases overlap during a crisis timeline, but they require distinct skills and tactics.